ejeschke/ginga-plugin-template/README.md

 ```

 9. Once you think you have the plugin(s) created correctly, install it using
-   the usual python setup.py installation method.
+   the usual "pip install ." installation method.
 Then run the program
    "util/test_registration.py" to see whether your plugins will be seen by
    Ginga.
 You should see a separate line for all separately distributable
    plugins: